-- Your main product image needs to feature your product against a plain white background, without any props or watermarks. - 85% of the main image has to be taken up by your product. - Your image should be at least 1000px by 500px in order to be zoomable, which is very important. - You are allowed to include up to 9 pictures, and we recommend having as many as you are allowed.
+- · Images must accurately represent the product that is for sale. - · Your main product image needs to feature your product against a plain white background, without any props or watermarks. - 85% of the main image has to be taken up by your product. - · Your image should be at least 1000px by 500px in order to be zoomable, which is very important.
+Amazon recommends your image files to be 1600px or larger on the longest side. - · You are allowed to include up to 9 pictures, and we recommend having as many as you are allowed. - · Images must not include any Amazon logos or trademarks, or variations, modifications or anything confusingly similar to Amazon's logos and trademarks.
+This includes, but is not limited to, any words or logos with the terms AMAZON, PRIME, ALEXA, or the Amazon Smile design. - · Images must not include any badges used on Amazon, or variations, modifications or anything confusingly similar to such badges.
+This includes, but is not limited to, "Amazon's Choice," "Premium Choice," "Amazon Alexa," "Works with Amazon Alexa," "Best seller," or "Top seller".